-This firm family favourite began life as an Ottolenghi recipe, but we’ve modified somewhat over the years as well as making it vegan by replacing the tuna, anchovies and parmesan of the original dish with tofu, porcini and nutritional yeast, respectively.
+This firm family favourite began life as an Ottolenghi recipe, but we’ve modified it somewhat over the years as well as making it vegan by replacing the tuna, anchovies and parmesan of the original dish with tofu, porcini and nutritional yeast, respectively.

 Serves 5 or 6